ZeroStudMuffin/CEA2/INITIAL.md

 https://github.com/android/nowinandroid/blob/main/docs/ArchitectureLearningJourney.md
 https://developer.android.com/ - a very high quality resource for all things android development focused.
 Search the subdomains for more relevant topics to your task.

 ## OTHER CONSIDERATIONS:
-Instructions already exist but the order of operations might be causing failures.
-Asses the order in which operations should be executed for proper setup.

 User will help when asked.
 Work with the user if something cannot be handled bu Codex alone.